 STAY | Check out more Penzance hotels here.

-I will link those here as soon as they’re published.
-If you have any questions in the meantime, or need help planning your Cornwall itinerary, feel free to comment below or reach out on Instagram!
+And if you have any questions about eating gluten free in Cornwall or planning your Cornwall itinerary, feel free to comment below or reach out on Instagram!